 Short and curvy hairs that are on the edge of the eyelid are called eyelashes.
 The reason we have eyelashes is not only to look pretty – though I can’t deny it makes us look pretty – but to protect our eyes from excessive sunlight and dust getting into the eyes.
 Which makes having healthy eyelashes highly beneficial for our eyes.
 Eyelashes or simply lashes are just one of the hair groups we have from birth, just like eyebrows.
 Our eyelashes are highly responsive to any kind of external danger, reacting reflexively, to any approaching danger.

 How many eyelashes do we have?

-A healthy human has anywhere from 100 to 170 eyelashes for each top eye lid, whereas lower eyelids have significantly less eyelashes, averaging at around 75.
-It is safe to say we have approximately 350 to 500 eyelashes in total, however it is very difficult to find out exactly how many lashes you have.
-If you believe you have less eyelashes than an average person, you could ask a friend to count them for you, and then you can return the favor and compare the results.
+A healthy human has anywhere from 100 to 170 eyelashes for each top eyelid, whereas lower eyelids have significantly fewer eyelashes, averaging at around 75.
+It is safe to say we have approximately 350 to 500 eyelashes in total, however, it is very difficult to find out exactly how many lashes you have.
+If you believe you have fewer eyelashes than an average person, you could ask a friend to count them for you, and then you can return the favor and compare the results.